Dele Jegede: Career

-In 1989, he was elected as president of the Society of Nigerian Artists (SNA), succeeding Solomon Wangboje, who was the first Nigerian to hold the doctorate degree in art education.
-During Jegede's three years as president, Jegede secured a legal charter for the SNA, democratized the structure by creating state chapters, curated a major exhibition, "Images of the Nigerian Nation," with an accompanying catalog of the same title, and led the campaign for the establishment of the National Gallery of Art.
-In 1993, Jegede accepted a job offer from Indiana State University, Terre Haute and relocated there with his family.
+In 1989, Jegede was elected as president of the Society of Nigerian Artists (SNA), succeeding Solomon Wangboje, who was the first Nigerian to hold the doctorate degree in art education.
+During Jegede's three years as president, he secured a legal charter for the SNA, democratized the structure by creating state chapters, curated a major exhibition, Images of the Nigerian Nation, with an accompanying catalogue of the same title, and led the campaign for the establishment of the National Gallery of Art.

+In 1993, Jegede accepted a job offer from Indiana State University, Terre Haute, and relocated there with his family.
 He has developed and taught courses in studio art and art history.